Session Replay

 Maps can potentially contain Personal Data and are therefore replaced by a placeholder with no ability to un-mask them currently.

-The exported HTML doesn’t support the expansion, obliqueness, paragraphStyle and textEffect attributes.
+The extracted text doesn’t support the expansion, obliqueness, paragraphStyle and textEffect attributes.

 Multi-window is not supported.

-System elements like UIImagePickerController, SKStoreReviewController are not collected.
+System elements like UIImagePickerController, SKStoreReviewController and all AVFoundation components such as AVPlayerViewController for videos or AVCaptureVideoPreviewLayer for camera are not collected.

 Requests are not sent from an iOS simulator